 This educational technique can be applied in any subject area and age group.
 Usually in the classroom it is the teacher who asks the questions.
 The main aim of the question formulation technique is to shift the power balance into the classroom by laying the responsibility for their own questions on the learners themselves.
 To this end the teacher follows a number of certain steps with the aim of encouraging learners to formulate as many as they can meaningful questions.

 Steps of the technique in the Virtual Classroom

 - The teacher formulates the “Questions’ Focus” which involves the setting down of a preliminary condition or statement (maybe an image as well), which will set the focus point for generation of learner questions.
-The statement and the image can be shared with the participants on the VEDAMO interactive whiteboard.
+The statement and the image can be shared with the participants on the VEDAMO online whiteboard.
 For example, following a lesson on the Liberation of Bulgaria the teacher may pose a focus statement such as: “There were times when we were slaves and now we are free.”
 Students are expected to start asking questions about what has changed and what has remained the same after the Liberation.
 They can use the Raise Hand Button and to take turns.

 - Learners (may be separated into small groups in the breakout rooms) ask questions within a pre-set time limit, set up with the timer.
 They generate and write down questions about the focus they have been given on the whiteboard in the main group or in their breakout room.
 Only questions are allowed to be generated, opinions and replies are not taken into account.